cheatfreak47/NMSDecompressinator/README.md

-### No Man's Sky Decompressinator
+# No Man's Sky Decompressinator
+## This tool is defunct as of No Man's Sky: Worlds Part II.
+### Project Status Update as of January 29th, 2025
+**As of Worlds Part II, Hello Games has implemented a new archive format (HGPAK) that is properly optimized for high speed decompression and dynamic loading, thus rendering the need for Decompressinator moot.
+As such, no new updates will be made to support future versions of No Man's Sky.
+This repo and releases will remain up as a legacy tool for use on old versions of the game.
+Thanks to everyone who supported this project!
+Have fun out there Travellers!**
+##

 Decompressinator is a batch script that uses [PSARC](https://www.psdevwiki.com/ps3/PlayStation_archive_(PSARC)#PSARC) (Sony PlayStation SDK Tool) and [NMSResign](https://github.com/cheatfreak47/NMSResign) to automatically process the game `.pak` files by unpacking them and repacking with compression disabled.

 This, in most cases, will significantly improve game performance by eliminating CPU spikes caused by on-the-fly `.pak` decompression **without** running the game files *fully* unpacked, which is another method that itself introduces significantly longer loading times due to the file system strain caused by the game needing to open handles to thousands of files.